 The Isimila Acheulian Occupation Site in the Iringa Highlands of Tanzania was discovered in 1951 by D.A Marclennanof, who on his way from Nairobi to Johannesburg, collected some tools from the site.

-A first scientific report by Clarence van Riet Lowe, at that time the most eminent Prehistorian of South Africa, appeared already in 1951.
+A first scientific report by Clarence van Riet Lowe, the latter at that time the most eminent Prehistorian of South Africa, appeared already in 1951.
 The first Excavation work at Isimila was carried out 1957-1958 by Clark Howell, later followed by others until 1968.

 The Acheulian at Isimila, has been dated by U-series to ca. 260 k.a.
 (Howell et al., 1972), but is now suggested to be older than 300 k.a.
 A new project started this year to re-examine the stratigraphy and age with more advanced techniques.

 The site is in a short distance from Iringa town and is one of the richest finds of Paleolithic tools anywhere in the world.
 Nowadays the site is a Museum and is reached by a hike through amazing eroded columns in nearby dry river gorge.

 Made in the African Acheulian / LCT tool-making “tradition”, the handaxe in Figure 1 and the Cleaver in Figure 2 handaxe is 20 cm long.

 Although oversized in comparison with most European stone tools of the same type, these LCTs were not unusually large, neither for the Isimila site where they were found, nor for similar tools at other East African ESA localities.

 One reason for their large size is the nature of material of which they were made.
 Large blocks of rock (basalt, rhyolites, trachytes, phonolites, and other lavas) that were commonly available for use in many regions of East Africa during the ESA , yield large flakes which can be worked into large cutting tools.